massgravel/massgrave.dev/hwid.md

 -   If the system is already activated then, then the created ticket will be a Lockbox ticket.
 If not, it will be a Downlevel ticket.

--   To make the exact ticket used in MAS HWID script, make sure system is already activated and fix the time with the below PowerShell command and then initiate the ticket generation process as per the steps mentioned above.\
+-   To make the exact ticket used in MAS HWID script, make sure system is already activated and fix the time with the below PowerShell command and then initiate the ticket generation process as per the steps mentioned above.

+    ```powershell
-    `Set-TimeZone -Id "UTC"; $date=[datetime]"2022/10/11 12:00";while($true){set-date $date; start-sleep -milliseconds 10}`
+    Set-TimeZone -Id "UTC"; $date=[datetime]"2022/10/11 12:00";while($true){set-date $date; start-sleep -milliseconds 10}
+    ```

 ------------------------------------------------------------------------